 Nasal and sinus disease is very common in Northeast Ohio, creating a large patient volume for this section.
-Patients are evaluated by appropriate clinical and radiographic workup, including endoscopy, CT scanning and allergy assessment, then offered medical and/or surgical therapy.
+Patients in the Section of Rhinology, Sunus and Skullbase Surgery are evaluated by appropriate clinical and radiographic workup, including endoscopy, CT scanning and allergy assessment, then offered medical and/or surgical therapy.
 Residents learn functional endoscopic sinus surgery as well as other, more traditional techniques in managing these patients.

 The section also is committed to managing snoring and sleeping disorders associated with obstruction of the upper airway.
 Treatment options include out-patient laser-assisted surgery.

 The Section of Otology-Neurotology provides comprehensive care of all forms of otologic disorders, including middle and posterior cranial fossa surgery for cerebellopontine and skull base tumors.
 Nearly 500 surgical cases per year provide the in-depth experience that enables resident graduates to treat otologic disorders with confidence.
 Research interests in the section include molecular biology of deafness (immune-mediated inner ear disease), Meniere’s disease and cochlear implant surgery in adults and children.
 Staff otologists assist residents in clinical and basic science research in auditory, vestibular and temporal bone disorders.

 The Section of Pediatric Otolaryngology offers total medical and surgical management of pediatric otolaryngologic disorders, from infancy through adolescence, with more than 400 surgical procedures each year.

 Designated outpatient clinics, including a Cleft Palate Clinic, provide comprehensive pre- and postoperative care.